miker704/Strife/patch_V5_notes.md

     - Added receiveStrifeB0t dispatch function to friends_hompage_container.
     - Added the call to dispatch receiveStrifeB0t when at the dash board.
     - Added moving-blue-flames.gif as a server banner.
+    - Added Thumbnail_PaintByNumbers.jpg as a server invite splash icon.